There are many excellent reasons why people chose to do wills as part of their estate planning. Here are some to consider:

 Owning real estate, oil and gas rights or tangible personal property in several different states will pose a unique challenge when planning your estate.
 This is because the laws of the state where the real estate or tangible personal property is physically located will govern what will happen to the out-of-state property after you die, not the laws of the state where you live at the time of your death.
 This leads to ancillary probate.

 Ancillary probate refers to a probate proceeding that is required in addition to the primary probate proceeding that will take place in your home state.
 Typically ancillary probate will be necessary because you own a piece of real estate that is located outside of your home state, although it could apply to tangible personal property, such as a car, boat, or airplane, that is registered and titled outside of your home state, or livestock or oil, gas, or mineral rights that are attached to real estate located outside of your home state.
-The recent oil and gas rush in Colorado has led to many ancillary probates for interests that had been forgotten about many, many years ago and now with the activity those old interests need to be administered to place title in the correct heir.
+The recent oil and gas rush in Colorado have led to many ancillary probates for interests that had been forgotten about many, many years ago and now with the activity, those old interests need to be administered to place title in the correct heir.